 On November 21, 2013, the Company's Board of Directors terminated the Company's previous \$50 million stock repurchase program and approved a new \$100 million stock repurchase program.
 Under this program, any stock repurchases were to be made through the open market at times and in such amounts as management deemed appropriate, provided they were below the most recently published net asset value per share.

-In December 2013, the Company repurchased 45,104 shares at the weighted average price of \$8.978 per share, resulting in \$0.4 million of cash paid.
+In December 2013, the Company repurchased 45,104 shares at the weighted average price of \$8.978 per share, resulting in \$0.4 million of cash paid, under the program.

 On November 20, 2014, the Company's Board of Directors terminated the Company's previous \$100 million stock repurchase program and approved a new \$100 million stock repurchase plan through November 20, 2015.
 Any stock repurchases under the new \$100 million stock repurchase program will be made through the open market at times, and in such amounts, as management deems appropriate.
 This program may be limited or terminated at any time without prior notice.
+There were no stock repurchases under this program for the three and nine months ended June 30, 2015.